-Key model assumptions: The model estimates the extent of social distancing using geolocation data from mobile phones and assumes that the extent of social distancing does not change during the period of forecasting.
-On June 2, 2020 we started reporting an ensemble forecast, combining predictions from our original model, based on "curve-fitting," and a new SEIR-based model.
+Key model assumptions: The model estimates the extent of social distancing using geolocation data from mobile phones and assumes that the extent of social distancing using geolocation data from mobile phones and assumes that the extent of social distancing does not change during the period of forecasting.
+On June 2, 2020 we started reporting an ensemble forecast, combining predictions from our original model, based on 'univertifiting' and anew SBRbased model.